+Adobe Flash and Adobe Shockwave player are required for online testing.
 Adobe Acrobat Reader is required to view PDF document files.

 Hardware: Web cam with a microphone (built-in or external), headphones or working speakers, and high speed internet

 Proctored exams are completed online and require the hardware listed above.
 Students are encouraged to review the technical requirements provided on the ProctorU website and to perform a test on their equipment prior to enrolling in this course to make sure they have the necessary resources available.
 There is a separate charge for each proctored exam.